 This trading strategy can be divided into Grid and Martingale strategies:

-Take a gander at the screenshot we’ve got.
+Take a good look at the screenshot below.

 Every subsequent order placed by Expert Advisors based on Martingale has the volume larger than the previous one.